 These muffins freeze really nicely and are great to have on hand for busy back to school mornings, which are (impossibly) right around the corner.
 I’m not sure if it’s the cooler temps, more structured days, or all that late summer produce, but something about this season always triggers baking fever in me.
-I’m sure sweet P and I will be tackling many more batches of these muffins along with our other favorite, Honey Apple Oatmeal Muffins, before the season is over.
+I’m sure sweet P and I will be tackling many more batches of these muffins along with our other favorite, Apple Cinnamon Muffins, before the season is over.
 I’ll just be keeping a much closer eye on the sugar bowl next time!

 - 3/4 cup brown sugar

 - 2 cups grated carrots

 - 1/2 cup dried fruits (optional--I used dried cherries)